Skip to main content

 Comments and Documentation

-Feature: Well-documented API tests
+Feature: Users API

-Scenario: Create user - happy path # Positive test case with valid data
+Scenario: Create user - happy path

 * path 'users'